-A look at the most popular dough style in America
+A look at New York Style Pizza, the most popular dough style in America

 It is estimated that 70 percent of the pizza consumed nationally is based on the New York-style pizza that evolved in response to the product’s equipment and cultural differences that Neapolitan immigrants encountered when they settled in New York over 100 years ago.
 The result of that adaptation is a pizza that, for many, sets the standard as America’s gift to the pizza landscape.